 If you could choose only one photo which fully expresses your modelling personality and attitude, which one would it be?

 I love creativity.
 There is no single photo I could present to you.
 When considering a really top picture of myself, I see it as artwork with all its aspects.
 I like browsing artwork pictures.

 Is modelling influencing your personality or vice versa?

-Modelling doesn’t influence myself in any bad way.
+Modelling doesn’t influence me in any bad way.
 I would rather say that my character influences modelling, which I believe is the best way to build a professional career.
-If you know that a work doesn’t affect you, but you influence what you like doing.
+If you know that work doesn’t affect you, but you influence what you like doing.

 I consider your ability to almost instantly match facial expression with the posture of the body during the photo shoot as your strongest point in modelling, so photographers must be very happy to collaborate with you.
 What is the truth, what do you consider to be your core value for the modelling industry?

 Well, I hear this very often, too.
 However, I think that my core values are determination and stubbornness.
 With this, I know how to “put my head up” and go for what I really want to achieve.
 Being determined to continue doesn’t allow me to give up, even I sometimes stumble.